Three-Dot Lounge Coronavirus Edition

-We are going to consider a few outstanding three-dot items stripped from below, well blow, today’s coronavirus headlines.
-But first, a reminder and salute about he who pioneered the tree-dot way
+We are going to consider a few outstanding three-dot items stripped from below, well below, today’s coronavirus headlines.
+But first, a reminder and salute about he who pioneered the three-dot way

 It’s been over 20 years since famed San Francisco journalist Herb Caen (1916-1997) died.
 For journalists and San Franciscans, Caen was a superstar.
 Known as “Mr. San Francisco,” his columns were a vital piece in the mosaic of one of the world’s great cities.